Natural Health Products

 Scientific Name(s)(s)-2-Amino-5-[(aminoiminomethyl)amino]pentanoic acid, L-arginine

-L-arginine was first isolatedisolatedto separate, strain, or extract in 1886, reportedly from a plant in the legume family.
-It is an amino acid (a chemical building block).
+L-arginine was first isolatedisolatedto separate, strain, or extract in 1886.
+It is an amino acid, which is a chemical building block to make proteins.
 The body usually makes enough L-arginine, but occasionally supplementation is needed.
 L-arginine can found in red meat, poultry, fish, and dairy products.

 L-arginine is converted in the body into a chemical called nitric oxide.
-Nitric oxide helps blood flow by relaxing and widening blood vessels.
-L-arginine also stimulates the release of other substances in the body, such as growth hormones and insulin.
+Nitric oxide improves blood flow by relaxing and widening blood vessels.
+L-arginine also stimulates the release of other substances in the body, such as growth hormones, prolactin, and insulin.

 How is this product usually used?